eddysolo/demo_dce_recon/README.md

 ## Demonstration of DCE MRI reconstruction using temporal TV regularization
 * Goal:
-    To make a publicly available radial k-space dataset of breast DCE-MRI which will promote development of fast and quantitative breast imaging methods.
+        To make a publicly available radial k-space dataset of breast DCE-MRI which will promote development of fast and quantitative breast image reconstruction and machine learning methods.

 * Code descripition: